FlaviaFerranti7/SocialAd/README.md

 <img src = "https://github.com/FlaviaFerranti7/SocialAd/blob/master/snapshots/setup.PNG" width="30%" height="50%">

-While customizing the account, a user can choose an avatar to be recognized by other still preserving privacy.
+While customizing the account, a user can choose an avatar to be recognized, still preserving some privacy.

 <img src = "https://github.com/FlaviaFerranti7/SocialAd/blob/master/snapshots/choose_avatar.PNG" width="30%" height="50%">

-Entering the app, it's possible to see the advertisement of the users and also search for them according to content, city or type (give or take lessons).
+Entering the app, it's possible to see the advertisement of the users and search for them according to content, city or type (give or take lessons).

 <img src = "https://github.com/FlaviaFerranti7/SocialAd/blob/master/snapshots/home.PNG" width="30%" height="50%">

-And whenever the location is available the Maps, Distance and Directions API of Google allows the user to see the location and the distance with respect to the current one.
-Furthermore a step counter is available to keep track of the distance covered.
+Whenever the location is available then the Maps, Distance and Directions API of Google allows the user to see the location and the distance with respect to the current one.
+Furthermore, a step counter is available to keep track of the distance covered.

 <img src = "https://github.com/FlaviaFerranti7/SocialAd/blob/master/snapshots/maps.PNG" width="30%" height="50%">